rastersize/ObjectiveHub/Documentation/Index.markdown

-Here you can find the API reference for ObjectiveHub you can also find [usage guides](http://) are looking for usage guides please see
+This is the API reference document for the  [ObjectiveHub library](http://libobjectivehub.com/).
+If you are wondering were to start or how to use some part of the library please see the [usage guides](http://libobjectivehub.com/documentation/).